jflessau/retro-cube/README.md

 #### Wiring

-This is for the Raspberry Pi 3B+ and Zero 2 W. Other models might have a different pinout.
+This is for the Zero 2 W. Other models might have a different pinout.
 Consult the manual for both the Pi and the OLED display for your specific Pi model.

 OLED Display: